abstools/abstools/frontend/README.md

     export ANT_OPTS=-Xmx1g

 A successful build generates the file `dist/absfrontend.jar` which contains the compiler and runtime support files.
 A convenience script called `absc` that invokes the ABS compiler can be found in `bin/bash/` (for Unix-like systems) and `bin/win` (for Windows).
+For a list of options to the compiler, see the output of `absc -help`.

-## Compiling ABS code ##
+## Checking ABS code ##

 Invoke the ABS compiler with

     bin/bash/absc [options] <absfiles>

 This will type-check the given input files and output a list of warnings and errors.
-For a list of options to the compiler, use `absc -help`.

 ## Using the Erlang backend ##